 For HS Teachers and Administrators Interested in Becoming a Liaison

-Description of Duties:- Attend all seminars
+Description of Duties:- Schedule and attend all seminars on their campus

-For UCI Students
+For UCI StudentsDescription of Duties

 - Support and encourage new high school student participants